maxolidean/NoRepo/README.md

 ## Usage
-You can choose one choose one of two modes of usage.
+You can choose one of two modes of usage.
 - Direct
 - Inheritance & attributes